Concerts & Music Festivals

 When the whole crew is coming to Toronto there’s plenty for everyone to enjoy.
 Baby rhinos, which are now ready to meet the public, and the CN Tower and Ripley's Aquarium should top your list of must-sees.
-For the more adventurous there’s Treetop Trekking in Brampton and simulated soaring at iFly or the new Soaring Timbers ride at Canada’s Wonderland.
+For the more adventurous there’s Treetop Trekking in Brampton and simulated soaring at iFly or the new Lumberjack ride at Canada’s Wonderland.

 To find more family fun, check out Yo Toronto our site just for kids.